 “Okay,” we hear you say, “surely this isn’t a myth.
 Companies wouldn’t be allowed to advertise energy-efficient systems if they didn’t lower my utility bill.”
 But what you need to understand is that your AC performance — and thus your utility bill — is a complicated sum of many factors.
 Imagine putting a brand new V8 engine into a truck that needs serious transmission and electrical work.
 You might get a performance boost from the engine, but the rest of the truck isn’t able to keep up with that V8.
 Your AC system is the same way: you need to have a house that can take advantage of an energy-efficient system before you install one.

 We always recommend getting one of our free assessments before doing new system installations.
 Instead of dropping a few grand on a new AC, you might see better improvement with some attic insulation.
 And you won’t know that until a professional can take a look and make some suggestions.
 Home upgrades are usually cheaper than a new system, and then you don’t have to worry about burning out a brand new system because it has to work overtime to compensate for an inefficient home.

 Understand HVAC Myths to Save Money and Energy

 I hope these myths have been debunked to your satisfaction, and I also hope you’ll call us the next time you hear something that doesn’t seem right about your HVAC or plumbing.
 Ultimately, we want to take care of our clients and arm them with the best information possible so they can make good decisions for their home and their family.
 We also want to know what bad advice or rumors are spreading so we can be ready the next time we hear one!
-Get a hold of us via telephone, email, or get your questions answered instantly with our chat function — we’d love to show you why we’re known as the “No Surprise Guys!”
+To get a hold of us, click here to fill out a contact form — we’d love to show you why we’re known as the “No Surprise Guys!”